Frequently asked questions

 Is Alpacon secure?

-What security standards does Alpacon follow?
+What security standards does Alpacon comply with?

 How does Alpacon handle authentication?